thi-ng/umbrella/packages/fibers/README.md

 with the potential blocking behaviors.
 This is demonstrated in the simple example below.

+In general, due to fibers not being true multi-threaded processes (all are executed in the single thread of the JS engine), any number of fibers can read or write to a channel.

 Channels can be created like so:

 ```ts